paleolimbot/geovctrs/README.md

 #> 6       2     2     0    50    20
 ```

-In the [upcoming release of
+In the [newest version of
 dplyr](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-summarise/),
 this is useful in conjunction with `group_by()` and `summarise()`.